The Pharcyde: 1991–1994: Bizarre Ride II the Pharcyde

-Problems grew between Fatlip and the other MCs after this album, resulting in his leaving the group.
-In the documentary Cydeways: The Best of the Pharcyde, while the group is performing in shows they still offer their support to Fatlip, telling the crowd that if they support Fatlip on his solo career then they support The Pharcyde and vice versa.
+Problems grew between Fatlip and the other members, especially Slimkid3, after this album resulting in his leaving the group in 1997.
+Him leaving the group also had something to do with his frequent drug use and erratic behaviour, alongside the fact that he wanted to spend time in the studio over performing.
+In the documentary Cydeways: The Best of the Pharcyde, while the group is performing in shows they still offer their support to Fatlip, telling the crowd that if they support Fatlip on his solo career, then they support the Pharcyde and vice versa.